How to Write to your B2B's Buying Committee Without Losing Half the Room

 FRAME IT: The Clarity Layer

+What is the purpose?
 Are you initiating a change, announcing a new product line?

-Make your Key message instantly understandable.
+Your Key message needs to be instantly understandable.

 ALIGN IT: Human Layer

-IT sees technical debt.
+IT sees technical debt

-Finance sees allocations.
+Finance sees allocations

-Legal sees risk exposure.
+Legal sees risk

-HR sees change strain.
+HR sees change strain

-Operations sees disruption.
+Operations sees disruption

-Leadership sees political visibility.
+Leadership sees political visibility

 SIMPLIFY IT: Risk Layer